top of page

 The B Impact Assessment is provided as a public-good.
 B Lab Singapore encourages all companies to use this complimentary self-assessment framework to measure and improve their impact.

-All companies submitting their BIA for B Corp Certification are subject to verification fees.
-This fee enables B Lab to focus resources and review processes on companies that are committed to the B Corp Certification.
-Verification fees for companies in Asia aspiring to be B Corps are currently subsidised and start at US$500.
+All companies submitting their BIA for B Corp Certification undergo rigorous analysis and verification processes.
+Your submission fees are used to subsidise the cost of verification, and enables B Lab to focus resources and review processes on companies that are committed to the B Corp Certification.

-Both verification and certification fees are based on a company's gross revenue.
-The fees indicated below are in US$, and are effective 1st April 2023.
-Click here to see our Frequently Asked Questions (FAQs) on pricing.
+Both submission and certification fees are based on a company's gross revenue.
+To maintain the B Corp certification, companies pay certification fees annually.
+The fees indicated below are in US$, and are non-refundable.

 Company Revenues